sophiechen3233/Getting-and-Cleaning-Data-Project/README.md

 Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. set subject to factor using as.factor(), then use aggregate() to create a new data frame.

+Final step:

+save the script and name it "run_analysis.R" and then source the file in Rstudio.
+A text file "finalTidy" is generated.